 Research Statement: Dr. Allen conducts research to better understand the cognitive processes involved in language comprehension, writing, knowledge acquisition, and conceptual change, and to apply that understanding to educational practice by developing and testing educational technologies.

-Page L. Anderson, PhD
+Page L. Anderson, PhD, ABPP

 Georgia State University, United States